 In the interest of preserving freedom in the U.S. while advancing it globally, it is time for our government to thoroughly investigate the Muslim Brotherhood and its offshoots and consider designating it as a terrorist organization.

 In the same vein, the U.S should not allow foreign donations to U.S. organizations and institutions from Islamic countries that prohibit religious freedom.

-Rachel Ehrenfeld, Ph.D., is the lead author of this paper.
-She is a member of the board of directors of the Committee on the Present Danger and Director of the American Center for Democracy.
-She is also the author of “Funding Evil.”
-ACD Senior Fellow Alyssa A. Lappen, and ACD Fellow Ilan M. Weinglass assisted with the paper.
+Rachel Ehrenfeld, Ph.D., a member of the board of directors of the Committee on the Present Danger and Director of the American Center for Democracy and author of “Funding Evil,” authored this article with ACD Senior Fellow Alyssa A. Lappen.
+ACD Fellow Ilan M. Weinglass assisted with the paper.

 http://www.thewahhabimyth.com/ikhwan.htm.
 The MB is often referred to by its Arabic name—“Ikhwan.”